HRKings/GitGud/Git/Pull_Request.md

 - Remember to reference issues related to the Pull Request.
 This will help give context to the person reading and provide more information on why the changes were made.

+- If the body gets too long, put a TL;DR on the top so people can get a briefing of what was wrote.

 ### 1.3 - The Footer

 The footer is where you can close or reference more issues.
 A `Resolve #123` would close the issue numbered 123 when the Pull Request were approved.